mstksg/inCode/copy/entries/trie.md

 This inspired me to try playing around with some tries myself, and it gave me an excuse to play around with *[recursion-schemes][]* (one of my favorite Haskell libraries).
-I love the *recursion-schemes*.
 If you haven't heard about it yet, *recursion-schemes* (and the similar library *[data-fix][]*) abstracts over common recursive functions written on recursive data types.
-It exploits the fact that a lot of recursive functions for different recursive data types all really follow the same pattern and gives us powerful tools for writing cleaner and safer code, and also for seeing our data types in a different light.  *recursion-schemes* is a pathway to many viewpoints --- some considered to be particularly natural.
+It exploits the fact that a lot of recursive functions for different recursive data types all really follow the same pattern and gives us powerful tools for writing cleaner and safer code, and also for seeing our data types in a different light.
+The library is a pathway to many viewpoints --- some considered to be particularly natural.

 [recursion-schemes]: https://hackage.haskell.org/package/recursion-schemes
 [data-fix]: https://hackage.haskell.org/package/data-fix